Jasonlmx/Touhou-Star-Salvation/README.md

 For arts and gameplay, give credit to zun team, Touhou project.
 For bgm, give credit to Touhou ～ Shining Shooting Star.
 Only for study porpose, no commercial usage will be approved.
 For those who disobey this rule are at their own risks.

 All coding is created by Jasonlmx, except for those that are cited.
-Other artwork and music is not from Jasonlmx, so no copy rights is allowed.
+Other artwork and music is not by Jasonlmx.